beeeginner/Cox-sage/README.md

 ## Requirements

 We provide a brief guide on how to configure the environment to run our code.
-Firstly, you will need the GPU version of PyTorch.
+Firstly, you will need the GPU version of pytorch.
 Make sure to check the version of Torch you have, for example, it could be 2.0.0+cu117.
-Next, you will need to install the Torch Geometric framework and all its extensions.
+Next, you will need to install the torch geometric and all its extensions.
 This can be done by running the following commands:
 ```bash
 pip install torch_geometric
 pip install pyg_lib torch_scatter torch_sparse torch_cluster torch_spline_conv -f https://data.pyg.org/whl/torch-2.0.0+cu117.html
 ```
-Most of the other requirements should be downloaded as dependencies when installing torch and torch Geometric.
+Remeber to replace the command with your version of pytorch, **The other dependencies are mostly installed along with torch during the installation process.**